jhiester/Chicken-letter-outer/README.md

 I've tried several libraries to get the HUZZAHESP8266 board and Alexa to work together.
 With most libraries I had trouble getting Alexa to recognize the device.
 I'm currently using the [Sinric](https://github.com/kakopappa/sinric) library and may incorporte/switch to [aRest](https://github.com/marcoschwartz/aREST).

-Currenlty, Alexa can detect and activate/deactivate the relay to control power to the motor.
-I'm in the process of building and testing the full circuit.
+The circuit works.
+The motor can be controlled by either Alexa or the web interface.
+I'm in the process of wiring the circuit to a perma-proto-board and building the door hardware.